Career Success for International Students

 - Develop a job search plan; there is no job placement upon graduation in the U.S.

 - Focus on organizations that hire international candidates – and if your goal is to work abroad in the future, seek out companies with offices in both the U.S. and the country where you wish to live later.
-Check out the Top H1B Visa Employers site to see what employers have applied for H1B Visas.
+Check out the Top H1B Visa Employers site to see what employers have applied for H1B Visas in the past

 - Hone your English language skills through U-M programs like Conversation Circles (through U-M's English Language Institute) and community programs like the International House Ann Arbor and the Michigan Language Center.

-- Meet with Career and Professional Development staff to review your resume and cover letter; emphasize your English language skills
+- Meet with Career and Professional Development staff to review your resume and cover letter as well as learning to plan a strategic internship or job search

 - Take advantage of mock interviews and networking opportunities to gain a competitive advantage in your search